generalui/pivotaltracker/README.md

     * empty string
     * functions

-2. Otherwise...
+2. Otherwise, when the Pivotal data type is
-    * Pivotal data type is: string
+    * "string"
         * Setter coerces values to js String, using toString()
-    * Pivotal data type is: int
+    * "int"
         * Setter coerces values to js Number, using toInt() w/ radix 10.
 If NaN, stored as null.
-    * Pivotal data type is: float
+    * "float"
         * Setter coerces values to js Number, using toFloat().
 If NaN, stored as null.
-    * Pivotal data type is: date / datetime
+    * "date" / "datetime"
         * Setter coerces values to js Date, using validator's toDate().
 If invalid data, stored as null.
-    * Pivotal data type is: object
+    * object / associated resource
-        * If a non-null object has type 'object', it's passed-through/set as-is.
+        * If a non-null value has type 'object', it's passed-through/set as-is.
 All other values are defaulted to null.

 ## API